Sociology in Turkey: Mustafa Reşid Pasha

 Mustafa Reşid Pasha (1779–1858) was an Ottoman statesman and diplomat, known best as the chief architect behind the Ottoman government reforms known as Tanzimat.
 He was the ambassador to France and the United Kingdom where he came into contact with Western social thought.
 He specifically communicated with Silvestre de Sacy and Auguste Comte.
 "His communication with Comte concerning methods of improving Ottoman government and society may very well represent the first direct contact of an Ottoman leader with Western sociological thought."

-Ahmed Riza and positivism
+Ahmed Riza and Positivism

-Ahmed Riza was a follower of Comte's positivism.
+Ahmed Riza (1858-1930), educated in prestigious institutions, embraced Western European intellectual currents during his studies in Paris.
+Influenced by sociologists such as Comte, Durkheim and Spencer, he applied sociological principles to analyze and address the empire's social, economic, and political challenges.
+His seminal work, the journal Meşveret (Consultancy) proposed reforms emphasizing education, modernization, and social justice.
+Furthermore, Riza actively participated in politics as a key figure in the Young Turk movement, which aimed to establish a constitutional monarchy and bring about political reforms.
+As a member of the Committee of Union and Progress, he contributed to the Young Turk Revolution of 1908 and subsequently served as president of the Chamber of Deputies.
+Riza was a follower of Comte's positivism.

 Prince Sabahaddin and Le Play

 Prince Sabahaddin studied in Paris from 1904 to 1906 with the followers of the Le Play school under Henri de Tourville.

 Modern

 Ziya Gökalp and Pan-Turkism

 In the wake of the Young Turk Revolution several Turkish intellectuals were searching for a path forward.
 Many of the key players in the Pan-Turkish movement drew on French social thought.
 For instance, Yusuf Akçura (1876–1935) was exiled from Istanbul to Tripoli in 1896, but fled to Paris in 1899 where he studied under French historian Albert Sorel and the sociologist and political scientist Emile Boutmy.

 Ziya Gökalp (1875-1924) is considered by some to be the real founder of Turkish sociology, as he established novel lines of theory, rather than just translate or interpret foreign sociology.
 Much of his work is based on that of Durkheim and he translated into Turkish the work of mostly French thinkers, which included, in addition to Durkheim, Lucien Levy-Bruhl, Paul Fauconnet, and Marcel Mauss.
-The first chair of sociology in Turkey was established at the University of Istanbul (known as Darulfunun until 1933) specifically for Gökalp, where he first began teaching sociology in 1912.
-In 1915, he established a sociological research institute (Içtimaiyyat Darul-Mesaisi) and Turkey's first Journal of Sociology (Iimaiyat Mecmuasi).
+The first chair of sociology in Turkey was established at the University of Istanbul (known as Dârülfünûn until 1933) specifically for Gökalp, where he first began teaching sociology in 1912.
+In 1915, he established a sociological research institute (İçtimaiyyat Dârül-Mesaisi) and Turkey's first Journal of Sociology (Iimaiyat Mecmuasi).
 As Niyazi Berkes argues, "In reality, all Turkish sociologists of recent times [1936] are direct or indirect disciples of Gökalp."